Application

 • Read the application's URL.
 Use Uri, Url, StartupUri, and StartupUrl.

-• Read the applications's system information.
+• Read the application's system information.
 Use StartupPath, ProductName, ProductVersion, etc.

 • Retrieve browser related information.
 Use the Browser to read the client browser type, OS, version, capabilities, screen size, browser size, language, and state.
 The Browser object is updated automatically when the user resizes the browser or the page is reloaded.